SELCO India: History

 In 1995, the two partnered to found SELCO as an energy services company focused on meeting the needs of people lacking adequate access to energy.
 Initially, SELF took a majority stake in the new company, with Williams as Chairman, while Hande retained a minority shareholding position and the role of Managing Director.

 SELCO India eventually came into being in 1995 under the leadership of Hande and Neville Williams, president of Solar Electric Light Fund (SELF).
 Financial backing was received in December 1996 from Winrock International which released a conditional loan of $150,000 under the USAID Renewable energy commercialization project.
 This was however on a condition that SELCO INDIA created couple of solar service centers and install a minimum number of systems.
 SELCO started with a financial model in which each customer would pay 25% of the cost upfront as down payment and will further pay a monthly installment which is affordable and within the average monthly budget of a family in the region.
-Along with this, the SELCO INDIA also provided a year's guarantee to the warranty of the manufacturer along with free service for a year and a 90-day money back guarantee.
+Along with this, SELCO India also provided a year's guarantee to the warranty of the manufacturer along with free service for a year and a 90-day money back guarantee.
 The loan to Winrock was paid back by 2000.